cecchi/paginator/README.md

 Web Walker
 ==========

-A Markovian ("memoryless") process for navigating complex websites linearly in a headless browser.
+A Markovian ("memoryless") proof-of-concept for navigating complex websites linearly in a headless browser.

 Getting Started
 ---------------